- Idea № 1. Hire outstanding and extraordinary specialists. Hire even those more talented than you.

 - Idea № 6.
 Individual opinions must not stand in the way of common cause

 Creativity Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration is a book about famous Pixar studio.
-The studio that gave birth to animation masterpieces such as “Toy Story”, “Ratatouille”, “Frozen” and “Up” beloved by all viewers regardless of age.
+The studio that gave birth to animation masterpieces such as “Toy Story,” “Ratatouille,” “Frozen” and “Up” beloved by all viewers regardless of age.

-As a viewer and appreciator you are sure to find a great deal of pleasure in reading everything about the process of creation of their features and shorts.
+As a viewer and appreciator, you are sure to find a great deal of pleasure in reading everything about the process of creation of their features and shorts.

 “Creativity Inc.” manages to piece multiple genres together.
-It is a memoir rich with insider information, a guide to management, an insight into history of creation of animation films and partially a philosophical tract.
+It is a memoir rich with insider information, a guide to management, an insight into a history of the creation of animation films and partially a philosophical tract.

 Why have Pixar become a unique studio?
 Ed Catmull has a couple of ideas to share.